-Praised by the New York Times as a “plush-voiced, impressive soprano,” Sara Jakubiak has won international acclaim as an artist of great quality.
-Commanding a large repertoire, Sara has been heard in roles as diverse as Chrysothemis in Elektra, the title roles in Francesca da Rimini and Ariadne auf Naxos, Heliane in Korngold’s Das Wunder der Heliane, Tatyana in Eugene Onegin, and Marta in Weinberg’s The Passenger.
-In June of 2021, Jakubiak made her debut at the Wiener Staatsoper as Elsa in Lohengrin.
-This was followed by her debut with the Los Angeles Opera in the fall of 2021 in her first performances of Elisabeth in Tannhauser.
-Jakubiak subsequently made her debut at the Grand Théâtre de Genève as Chrysothemis in Elektra.
-In June of 2022, Sara debuted in Budapest as Irene in a concert performance of Rienzi.
-Plans for the 2022/23 season include Jakubiak’s debut at the Washington Opera as Chrysothemis.
-She will sing her first Arabella in Madrid in the winter of 2023 and returns to the Deutsche Oper Berlin for revivals of both Francesca da Rimini and Das Wunder der Heliane.
-Jakubiak will make her debut at the Salzburg Festival in 2023 in Martinu’s The Greek Tragedy.
-She will also sing Strauss’s Vier Letzte Lieder in Lyon in September of 2022.
+Praised by the New York Times as a “plush-voiced, impressive soprano,” Sara Jakubiak has won international acclaim for her impressive artistry and triumphant performances around the globe.
+Commanding a large repertoire, Jakubiak has performed roles as diverse as Chrysothemis in Elektra, the title roles in Francesca da Rimini and Ariadne auf Naxos, Heliane in Korngold’s Das Wunder der Heliane, Tatyana in Eugene Onegin, Marta in Weinberg’s The Passenger, and more.
+Summer 2021, Jakubiak made her debut at the Wiener Staatsoper as Elsa in Lohengrin.
+Followed by her debut with the Los Angeles Opera in the fall of 2021 in her first performances of Elisabeth in Tannhauser.
+Jakubiak subsequently made her debut at the Grand Théâtre de Genève as Chrysothemis in Elektra, and debuted in Budapest as Irene in a concert performance of Rienzi.

 Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and the Naxos Records releases of Das Wunder der Heliane (Albrecht /Loy). and Francesca da Rimini.
 She can also be heard on the Grammy-nominated Chandos recording of Janáček’s Glagolitic Mass with the Bergen Philharmonic (Gardiner), as Fiora in Montemezzi’s L’amore dei tre Re with the Polish Radio Symphony (Borowicz), and in Erwartung with the Bergen Philharmonic, also under Ed Gardner and released on the Chandos label.